Sid-0704/Notes/shell_scripting.md

 ---
 ### Writing A Demo Shell Script
 #!/bin/bash <br>
-NAME="Sid"     -----here no space should be given and varible name must be in capital letter only <br>
+NAME="Sid"-------here no space should be given and varible name must be in capital letter only <br>
-echo "I am ${NAME}"     -----here echo is printing the string and like C language '$' is required to let the compiler/interpreter know that it is a variable and not a string, just like a placeholder. <br>
+echo "I am ${NAME}"-------here echo is printing the string and like C language '$' is required to let the compiler/interpreter know that it is a variable and not a string, just like a placeholder. <br>
+read -p "Enter your age: " AGE-------here age is given by the user at runtime and stored in a variable called as AGE exho "${NAME} is ${AGE} years old"